 In order to do that, lets walk through the pieces of the niche one by one and examine how a private ARPA could make sure that it’s structurally set up to cover each piece.

 This will require explicitly and uncomfortably pushing back against the (accurate) common startup wisdom to “focus on a niche.”
 The more you follow startup wisdom, the more you’ll be bound by §Startup Constraints.
 At the same time any technology does need to find an initial niche eventually and a program should have some precise hypotheses about an eventual application.
-Counterintuitively, this tension between considering how a technology will be used and potential local-optimum traps<The core theme of the ICT writeup is tensions> may be one of the barometers for a healthy organization, ensuring that it doesn’t lean too far one way or another.
+Counterintuitively, this tension between considering how a technology will be used and potential local-optimum traps<Tensions are the core theme of the PARPA writeup> may be one of the barometers for a healthy organization, ensuring that it doesn’t lean too far one way or another.
 Maintaining this unstable balance will require a lot of work to frame goals correctly.
 While cliche, the development of the transistor is a good example - it had a precise goal “find a solid-state replacement for the vacuum tube that we think will be useful in telephone repeaters and switches” but didn’t constrain the work to only “make more efficient repeaters and switches.”

 The structure of an ARPA-riff can enable targeted dicking around through low-stakes seedling programs, having programs exist under a single organizational umbrella, and having some number of ‘free radicals.’